Reports and resources

 The International Rescue Committee uses our learning and experience to assist people affected by crisis and shape humanitarian policy and practice.
 Browse our research and resources.

-Gender equality at the International Rescue Committee
+Violence prevention and response at the International Rescue Committee

-Economic recovery and development at the International Rescue Committee: evidence generating for effectiveness
+Research, evaluation and learning at the International Rescue Committee: evidence generating for effectiveness

-Education at the International Rescue Committee
+Reproductive health at the International Rescue Committee